Aliyah (wrestler): Independent circuit (2013–2015)

+WWE (2015–2023)

 NXT (2015–2021)

-On March 17, 2015, it was reported that Al-Areebi had signed a developmental contract with WWE.
-Her signing was confirmed by WWE on April 13.
+On March 17, 2015, it was reported that Al-Areebi had signed a developmental contract with WWE, being confirmed by the company one month later.
 She made her first appearance at the NXT TakeOver: Unstoppable event on May 20, as part of Tyler Breeze's entrance.
 She made her in–ring debut on June 20 during an NXT live event, where she competed in a six–person tag team match.
 In October, she was given the ring name Aliyah.

 Aliyah's television debut took place on the January 12, 2016, episode of NXT, where she competed in a number one contender's battle royal for Bayley's NXT Women's Championship, which was won by Carmella.
-On the April 27 episode of NXT, Aliyah competed in her first televised singles match, where she lost to Carmella.
 Towards the end of the year, Aliyah debuted new ring gear and entrance music, leaving her Arabian gimmick, and picked up her first victory as part of the brand, as she defeated Billie Kay after a distraction by Liv Morgan, only for both of them to be attacked by Kay and Peyton Royce.
 This set a six–woman tag team match between Aliyah, Morgan and Ember Moon against The Iconic Duo (Kay and Royce) and Daria Berenato, that was taped on NXT TakeOver: Toronto on November 19, where Aliyah's team was victorious.

 On January 3, 2017, Aliyah made her first main roster appearance as she appeared on SmackDown Live, where she lost to Carmella.
 Throughout 2018, Aliyah continued losing to various competitors such as Lacey Evans, Ember Moon and Mae Young Classic winner Kairi Sane, while also showing signs of a heel turn.
 In September, Aliyah, now officially working as a heel, started a short alliance with Evans, and the two had an altercation with Dakota Kai and Deonna Purrazzo, which led to a tag team match, where Aliyah and Evans were victorious, making Aliyah's first victory in over a year.
+On February, she took time off television to get cosmetic surgery on her nose.